Driekant/Relarium/README.md

 ## Usage:
 ```
-tecax-cli mnsync status
+Relarium-cli mnsync status
-tecax-cli getinfo
+Relarium-cli getinfo
-tecax-cli masternode status #This command will show your masternode status
+Relarium-cli masternode status #This command will show your masternode status
 ```

-Also, if you want to check/start/stop **tecax** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **Relarium** , run one of the following commands as **root**:

 ```
-systemctl status Tecax #To check the service is running.
+systemctl status Relarium #To check the service is running.
-systemctl start Tecax #To start Tecax service.
+systemctl start Relarium #To start Relarium service.
-systemctl stop Tecax #To stop Tecax service.
+systemctl stop Relarium #To stop Relarium service.
-systemctl is-enabled tecax #To check whetether Tecax service is enabled on boot or not.
+systemctl is-enabled Relarium #To check whetether Relarium service is enabled on boot or not.
 ```
 ***